FAQs

 How long do events last?

 The majority of events last one hour.
-Occasionally some events may be 75 or 90 minutes or even up to two hours long and events for very young children are often less than an hour.
+Occasionally some events may be 75 or 90 minutes or even up to two hours long, and events for very young children are often less than an hour.
 Check the end time of events when booking – each is detailed on the online event listing.

-When is the Book Festival Village open?
+Where is the Book Festival?

 Are there any events for children?

 Yes, we have a programme of events dedicated to children.
 It features readings, discussions, storytelling and creative activities to keep children absorbed and entertained.
-Use our event search to find events for children or visit our families page to see the themes in this year's Baillie Gifford Children's Programme.

 Do you admit latecomers?